To view our range of compensator tuning components please visit https://www.tillix.com.au/product-category/fuel-pump-components/

 For the idle to increase yet not offer any more fuel once the throttle is opened.

-The main drawbacks to using just the fuel screw on a turbo engine is it doesn’t take into account the extra pressure or flow of turbo adjustments or upgrades.
+The main drawback to using just the fuel screw on a turbo engine is it doesn’t take into account the extra pressure or flow of turbo adjustments or upgrades.

 Standard Non Compensated Pump Fueling on Turbocharged Engine.